Greek Lamb Meatballs with Tzatziki

 Jump to Recipe

 These Greek Lamb Meatballs with Tzatziki are an easy weekday dinner recipe!
-Serve them with some rice or a Chopped Greek Salad and dinner is served.
+Serve them with some rice, maybe my favorite greek feta fries or a Chopped Greek Salad and dinner is served.

 I've made these Greek Lamb Meatballs with Tzatziki for Greek Easter the last few years (minus yesterday as I was traveling) and they are always a hit!
 I’ve been a personal fan of Greek Easter for exactly 11 years.
 Never mind the fact that I am in fact 30% Greek yet never celebrated growing up!!
 It wasn’t until one of my best friends from college (who is full Greek) invited me to her house for Greek Easter… you guys, I’ve never looked back.
 It’s hands down one of the most delicious holidays out there.